- Provide help and support as soon as a problem emerges.

 If you believe a child is in immediate danger of harm you should contact:

-The Police: 101 or 999
+The Police: 999

 Early Help is an important part of supporting our children and their families as soon as a problem emerges, with the aim to stop problems escalating.
 Franche Community Primary School offers extensive Early Help which is tailored to support individual needs.
 Sometimes families needs a little bit more help that goes beyond what school can offer.
 At these times, we work in partnership with the family and external Early Help agencies to bring about the best outcomes for children and families.